singlekeycap/zelk-for-enmity/README.md

-DO NOT INSTALL THIS THEME YET!
-I'M STILL DEBUGGING IT.
-For whatever reason if the theme isn't properly formatted Enmity will literally shit itself.

 # Zelk for Enmity

 This is a theme for iOS Enmity Discord with dark/blue-greenish colors.
 I didn't make this theme, just adapted it for Enmity.